jamesfmackenzie/jamesfmackenzie.github.io/_posts/2020-05-31-the-lenova-m93p-is-a-great-small-form-factor-emulation-pc.md

 PSP | Perfect | Full speed at native and 2x native resolution Dreamcast | Perfect | The Redream emulator will give you full speed gameplay even with a 720p upscale.
 Other Dreamcast emulators do not run full speed on this hardware
 Gamecube/Wii | Perfect | Full speed  emulation at native resolution.
 Higher resolution settings will cause slowdown in some games
 Saturn | Good | 2D games run perfectly at full speed.
-3D games like Sega Rally or Panzer Dragoon struggle a little
+3D games like Sega Rally or Panzer Dragoon can stutter PlayStation 2 | OK | Some games run full speed, but graphically intensive games like God of War or Gran Turismo 4 only manage 70-80% which makes gameplay feel sluggish

 ### Upgrade Options